twitter/communitynotes/content/guardrails.md

 title: Guardrails and Circuit Breakers
 geekdocBreadcrumb: false
 aliases: ["/guardrails"]
+description: Community Notes tracks a number of quality measures, with a corresponding set of operational guardrails.
 ---

 Community Notes aims to create a better-informed world, by empowering people on Twitter to collaboratively add helpful context to Tweets that might be misleading or missing important context.